 10. We love kohuke!

 There are many wondrous and strange Estonian foods out there.
-Many of them you can hunt down in restaurants like Pööbel or Kukeke.
+Many of them you can hunt down in restaurants like Pööbel.
 There are fun things like kama, sprat, herring, potato-salad, tongue, blood sausages, and meat jelly – all of which sound a little dodgy but to Estonians remind their grandmothers and an old-school birthday party.
 But the one thing we can’t do without is milk.
 (If you are lactose-intolerant then proceed no further!)